baekka1/lsdp-final-project/results.md

 overhead and faster.
 In addition, instead of keeping track of all nodes that have been unassigned, our algorithm stops when no new clusters have been formed.
-While this may result in the algorithm stopping prematurely, it avoids a `.count()` or some other similar computation and will speed up the algorithm.
+While this may result in the algorithm stopping prematurely, it avoids a `.count()` or some other similar computation which we found to down the process significantly.

-After a clustering has been determined, we run inner local search on all the clusters in order to reduce the number of disagreements.
-We chose inner local search because through our experimentations, local search proved to be too memory and computationally expensive.
-With inner local search, we only consider the vertices and edges of one cluster at a time instead of the whole graph.
-In the ppaer by *Corder and Kollios '23*, they showed that this approach is scalable and produces as good as, or better clusterings than regular local search.
+After a clustering has been determined, we run local search on the graph that our PIVOT algorithm outputs.
+Local search (LS) considers the cost/benefit of 'moving' a vertex from one cluster to another.
+The version of LS found in the literature is hard to parallelize, since a vertex's decision to move is based on the clustering of other vertices.